MO92hamed/Auth/README.md

 # Authentication

 In this project we are creating an authentication systeme using Node.js expressjs MongoDB and JWT ;
-connecting with weather API ( based on Express.js and Request ) that will return some information (city name, temperatue, humidity and description of the weather) of a city that gets to the backend using the city name transported by a get request.
+connecting with weather API ( based on Express.js and Request ) that will return some information (city name, temperatue, humidity and description of the weather) of a city that gets to the backend using the city name transported by a get request and saving them to the database .

 ## Dependencies
-- express
+- Express
-- bcrypt
+- Bcrypt
-- dotenv
+- Dotenv
-- mongoose
+- Mongoose
-- jsonwebtoken
+- Jsonwebtoken
-- joi
+- Joi
-- request
+- Request
--  nodemon
+-  Nodemon
 ## Roadmap

 - Create server